TritonDataCenter/node-sdc-clients/README.md

 Note that it's also possible to pass the ENV variable `ADMIN_PWD` to be used with UFDS authentication tests.
 When not given, it will default to the _traditional_ `joypass123`.

-# TODO

-- Adding tests for CONFIG service is pending.